Vyral/base-template/_posts/2020-01-27-register-to-learn-all-you-need-to-know-about-selling-your-home.md

 {% include youtube.html %}

-<p style="text-align: cemter;"><em>On February 8, 2020, we’ll be holding our annual seller seminar to familiarize homeowners with the selling process from start to finish.
+<p style="text-align: center;"><em>On February 8, 2020, we’ll be holding our annual seller seminar to familiarize homeowners with the selling process from start to finish.
 Will you join us?</em></p>

 Once every year, the Dar Walden Team holds a free class to help home sellers learn all they need to know about the sales process.
 This year, **the class will take place on Saturday, February 8, from 11 a.m. to 2 p.m., and I hope you’ll join us there\!&nbsp;**